AdiNarendra98/All-of-AI-in-Scratch/README.md

     - Linear Algebra
     - Probability and Statistics
     - Numerial Computation
+- ML Algorithms
-- Intro to Deep Learning with Keras
+- Intro to Deep Learning
-    - Intro to CNN
-    - Transfer Learning
-    - Intro to LSTM
-    - Autoencoder
-- Intro to CNN with Pytorch
+- Getting Started with Pytorch
-    - Gradient Descent
-    - Linear Nets
-    - ConvNets - 1
-    - ConvNets - 2
-    - Confusion Matrix
 - Natural Language Processing with Pytorch
 - Intro into RNN
-- Transfer Learining with Pytorch
+- Transfer Learning with Pytorch
 - EDA and Feature Engg with Python